opendocsg/slw-judgments-backfill/2008_SGHC_203/report.md

 **Jurisdiction**

-9       It is important to bear in mind that before s 34(1)( _c_ ) (or its predecessor) was enacted, it was clear that the court had jurisdiction to hear further arguments before its order or judgment was extracted, see _Re Harrison’s Share under a Settlement_ (1955) Ch 260 and _Thomson Plaza Pte Ltd v The Liquidators of Yaohan Department Store Pte Ltd_ [2001] 3 SLR 248.
+9       It is important to bear in mind that before s 34(1)( _c_ ) (or its predecessor) was enacted, it was clear that the court had jurisdiction to hear further arguments before its order or judgment was extracted, see _Re Harrison’s Share under a Settlement_ (1955) Ch 260 and _Thomson Plaza Pte Ltd v The Liquidators of Yaohan Department Store Pte Ltd_ <span class="citation">[2001] 3 SLR 248</span>.

 10     The predecessor of s 34(1)( _c_ ) was first enacted in 1993 as s 34(2) of the 1970 Revised Edition.
 S 34(1)( _c_ ) states: